nervetattoo/jquery-autosave/readme.md

   * **changed** _String_
     The class name that will be applied to elements whose value has been changed but not yet saved.
   * **ignore** _String_
-    Fields with this class name will be ignored by the plugin when gathering data.
+    Inputs with this class name will be ignored by the plugin when gathering data.

+## Default Behavior

+    $("form").autosave();

+If you use this plugin as is (without providing any options), this is what you can expect.

+1. **trigger** An autosave is triggered any time an input value changes.
+2. **scope** The scope of inputs is narrowed to include only those whose value has changed since the last autosave.
+3. **data** Data is gathered using jQuery's [.serializeArray()](http://api.jquery.com/serializeArray/) function.
+4. **condition** There are no conditions that need to pass to complete this save.
+5. **save** The data is posted to the current browser URL using the [jQuery.ajax()](http://api.jquery.com/jQuery.ajax/) function.

-## Callback Methods
+## Callbacks

 Several of the properties above are composed of **callback methods**.
 These methods are invoked by the plugin during the autosave process.
 If an Array of methods is found, they will be invoked in the order they were defined in the Array.
 Any of the following are valid ways of defining a callback method: